For Supervisors and opponents

 - Background and responsibility

-According to the PhD Regulations for Kristiania University College, the Midterm Evaluation Seminar is one of two mandatory seminars the PhD candidates must complete during their admission period.
+According to the PhD Regulations for Kristiania University of Applied Sciences § 4-9, the Midterm Evaluation Seminar is one of two mandatory seminars the PhD candidates must complete during their admission period.

 The Midterm evaluation seminar takes place when there is approximately one year left of the candidate’s PhD.
 The purpose of this seminar is to provide an assessment of the progress they have made in the first two years of their PhD work, and to ensure that they are on track to complete their PhD thesis on time.